 During 2022 on advice from professional advisers, the Group undertook the capital restructuring of a number of subsidiaries with significant historical losses and impairment charges.
 This advice involved the interpretation of certain tax legislation for which there is no clear precedent or guidance.
 Absent clear guidance from relevant tax authorities there is the possibility that those tax authorities could interpret the legislation in a different way from the Group.
-Should the relevant tax authorities interpret the legislation in a different way from the Group, this could result in an additional income tax charge of \$5.5m for the year ended 31 December 2023 (2022: \$5.5m).
+Should the relevant tax authorities interpret the legislation in a different way from the Group.
+Should the relevant tax charge of \$5.5m for the year ended 31 December 2023 (2022: \$5.5m).